-Before progressing the preliminary design onto the next stage, we recommend that a Quantity Surveyor be engaged to provide a cost estimate that is broken down into the building elements, based on the Preliminary Design.
+Before progressing the preliminary design onto the next phase, we recommend that a Quantity Surveyor be engaged to provide a cost estimate that is broken down into the building elements, based on the Preliminary Design.

 4. Developed Design

-During the Developed Design stage, we progress the approved Preliminary Design, providing a set of documents that identifies and coordinates all of the major systems of the building.
+During the Developed Design phase, we progress the approved Preliminary Design, providing a set of documents that identifies and coordinates all of the major systems of the building.
 This includes appropriate materials and finishes; structural elements (roof structure, foundation systems etc.); energy efficient building services (ventilation and heating systems); cladding and roofing selections.

 Depending upon the complexity of the design this may be in collaboration with other consultants such as structural or services engineers.

 The design is ‘frozen’ at the end of this phase so that work can begin on the Detailed Design and Documentation.

 During this phase of the design process we further refine the approved Developed Design to produce detailed drawings, schedules and specifications.

 This is the most in-depth phase of the design process.
 We produce detailed documentation so that all suppliers, builders and tradespeople can understand how all the components of the build come together.

 This documentation forms the basis for tendering and negotiation with a building contractor; and they are the documents that a builder will use to construct your new home.